lauw4/Wave-function-collapse-2D/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Wael,Victor,Prince.

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License].